Saba Park Services UK Limited

-Saba Park Services UK Limited formerly known as Indigo Park Services UK Limited is a parking facilities company based in Watford.
+Saba Park Services UK Limited, formerly known as Indigo Park Services UK Limited, is a parking facilities company based in Watford.

-It is owned by Infra Park S.A.S.
+It is owned by Indigo Group S.A.S.
 That is owned 37% by Ardian, 37% by Crédit Agricole and 25% by Vinci SA.
 The parent company was offered for sale in February 2017 with the price expected to be around 3 billion euros.
 It operates a parking network in more than 500 cities and 17 countries with 530,000 parking spaces in the Iberian Peninsula, Britain and Turkey.
 Its earnings before interest, tax, depreciation and amortization were 71 million euros in 2016 on sales of 201 million euros.